-Join us for the 2014 National Arts Awards on October 20, 2014, and/or purchase a recognition advertisement in the dinner journal to celebrate those who have exhibited outstanding leadership in the visual and performing arts, arts education, and philanthropy.
+The 2014 National Arts Awards have come to a close, but there is still time to contribute and celebrate those who have exhibited outstanding leadership in the visual and performing arts, arts education, and philanthropy.

 Lifetime Achievement Award

 Vicki and Roger Sant

 Eli and Edythe Broad Award for Philanthropy in the Arts